rogerdahl/cuda-cipher/README.md

 OpenOffice provides strong encryption for documents.
 This program uses CUDA capable GPUs to attempt to unlock the documents by trying a large number of generated passwords.

-## Implementation

-OpenOffice uses PBKDF2-HMAC-SHA1 to convert a user-supplied password to a key that is used for Blowfish decryption.

-The functions have been optimized for what's needed to check for a matching password in OpenOffice's encryption.

-* `password`: The user supplied password.
-1 - 60 bytes.
-* `salt`:
-    * The salt makes it impossible to use a table of precomputed keys for known passwords.
-    * 1 - 60 bytes.
-Must be 64 bytes, zero padded.
-* `salt_len`: The size of the salt, minus the zero padding.
-Must be 1 - 60.
-* `key_len`: The size of the key to generate.
-* OpenOffice runs HMAC-SHA1 only on SHA1 hashes.
-* Password check:
-    * The SHA1 hash of the password is calculated.
-    * The SHA1 hash is run through 1024 rounds of HMAC-SHA1.
-    * Each round both takes and returns an SHA1 hash.

 ## OpenOffice encryption scheme

 OpenOffice uses PBKDF2-HMAC-SHA1 to convert a user-supplied password to a key that is used for Blowfish decryption: